sotiris-st/airflow-git-sync-infra/README.md

 # airflow-git-sync-infra

-Apache Airflow Docker setup with Git-synced DAGs (no DAGs stored in this repo)
+Apache Airflow Docker setup with Git-synced DAGs

-# Airflow with Git-synced DAGs (Docker)
+(no DAGs stored in this repository)

+---

+## Overview

 This repository demonstrates a Docker-based Apache Airflow setup where **DAGs are delivered from a Git repository at runtime** using `git-sync`.